arkadiew/Antarctica-Abyss/README.md

 As a WIP, we acknowledge bugs and incomplete features, which we aim to address post-submission.

-> **Important**: This project is for educational purposes only and not intended for commercial use.
+![Important]: This project is for educational purposes only and not intended for commercial use.

 ---